Nwbyyy/Nwbyyy/README.md

 Someone fr got to 'nwby' before me :|

-I'm (the real) Nwby :D I play games sometimes and have commited myself to learning code.
+I'm (the real) Nwby :D I play games sometimes and have committed myself to learning code.
 Currently a beginner in both Java and Python (calling myself a beginner until the end of time)

 Nwby#3439